-In accordance with the Act, International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) are obligatory for large companies and entities listed on the stock exchange or whose securities are listed (public companies).
-Medium-sized companies may choose between full IFRS and IFRS for SMEs (small and medium-sized enterprises) and parent companies.
-Small companies must use IFRS for SMEs, whereas micro companies may choose between IFRS for SMEs and accounting principles defined for them by the Ministry of Finance and Economy.
+In accordance with the Act, International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) are obligatory for large companies, entities listed on the stock exchange or whose securities are listed (public companies) and parent companies.
+Medium-sized companies may choose between full IFRS and IFRS for SMEs (small and medium-sized enterprises).
+Small companies must use IFRS for SMEs, whereas micro companies may choose between IFRS for SMEs and accounting principles defined for them by the Ministry of Finance.